Planning a trip? Here are some online and PDF printable Interstate 40 maps!

 I-40 Arizona Maps

 You'll probably feel very "far away from it all" as you travel along Arizona's stretch of I-40.
 Most of your time will be spent in the open countryside.
 (But, don't worry; there are small towns and gas stops about every half-hour along the route.)
-You'll ascend in elevation and pass through the state's 3rd largest city, which is Flagstaff.
+Midway through the state, you'll ascend in elevation and pass through the state's 3rd largest city, which is Flagstaff.
 For just a little while, you'll leave the dry, desert-like scenery behind & be up among the pines!
 All too soon, you'll descend...and the scenery will become brown once more.

-PDF Arizona maps: If you're making a simple east-west zip through the state, as many people do, then the following simple PDF map of Arizona should be adequate for your needs.
-Or, if you'll be doing a bit of touring on your I-40 road trip, here is a PDF map of Arizona marked with I-40 tourist attractions marked on it for you.
+PDF and Arizona tourism maps: If you're making a simple east-west trip through the state, as many people do, then the following simple PDF map of Arizona from the state's DOT should be adequate for your needs.
+Or, if you'll be doing a bit of touring on your I-40 road trip, here is a map of Arizona with tourist attractions marked on it for you.
 Interesting geological formations are northern Arizona's best feature...so you'll probably enjoy taking a few side-trips to see them.

 Flagstaff map: If you stay on I-40, it's easy to stay on your route without any special maps.
 The road signs are well-marked.
 However, if you'd like to get off the road to explore the town, you may enjoy printing up the following PDF map of Flagstaff to serve as a guide.
 A number of interesting attractions are marked on this map, and an enlarged inset of the downtown Flagstaff area is included.